cloud-gov/pages-core/README.md

     GITHUB_CLIENT_ID=VALUE FROM GITHUB
     GITHUB_CLIENT_SECRET=VALUE FROM GITHUB
     ```
-**For 18F/TTS developers:** This section is primarily for 18F/TTS developers working on the Federalist project.
+**For TTS developers:** This section is primarily for TTS developers working on the Pages project.
 Before you get started, make sure you have been fully on-boarded, including getting access to the Federalist cloud.gov `staging` space.

 1. Paste `cf login --sso -a https://api.fr.cloud.gov -o gsa-18f-federalist -s staging` into your terminal window.
 2. Visit https://login.fr.cloud.gov/passcode to get a Temporary Authentication Code.